-How do I join the Mother Earth News Blog Squad?
+How do I become a Mother Earth News blogger?

 How much traffic will my posts receive?